This post is sponsored by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone.

 - Parks – Downtown Dallas is full of parks.
 Two favorites are Main Street Gardens (find a small playground, dog park, regular schedule of events, and great city skyline views) and Belo Garden (great spot to sit and relax just off Main street with a fountain and small hill kids love rolling down).

 - Dallas Farmers Market – A visit to the Farmers Market is a must.
 The Market is filled with restaurants and shops and is open daily.
 The Shed is home to a traditional farmer’s market and is open Friday, Saturday, and Sunday.
+This is a great place to eat if you’re trying to please a lot of people … they’ve got everything from Mexican to Indian to macarons!
+My fave spots are Nammi and Taqueria La Ventana, but it’s hard to go wrong, because everything is super tasty.

 - Majestic Theatre – Catch a show at this historic performing arts center.